 This programme integrates the clinical, academic and research components of neurophysiotherapy practice, with an emphasis on the management of patients with neurological disorders.
 You will gain an understanding of evidence-based practice and be encouraged to develop as an advanced practitioner.
 Flexibility in selection of modules allows for physiotherapists with particular interests to be accommodated.

 UCL is a world-leading university offering well-established and popular postgraduate physiotherapy programmes that are highly regarded both locally and internationally.

-The degree offers an extensive range of core and optional modules in specialist areas and lectures, tutorial and workshops are delivered by recognised experts in physiotherapy practice.
+The degree offers an extensive range of compulsory and optional modules in specialist areas and lectures, tutorial and workshops are delivered by recognised experts in physiotherapy practice.
 We have close links to the UCL Institute of Neurology and the National Hospital for Neurology and Neurosurgery at Queen Square with its specialist physiotherapy department.